bezalelsoft/salomon/README.md

 2. Freeze SageMaker model, so that model used for SageMaker endpoints is immutable and safe from incidental modifications by data scientists
 3. Single-command operation for model copy (fills gaps present in Terraform, CloudFormation, etc.)

-(currently works with SageMaker Model Package.
+(currently works only with SageMaker Model Package.
 TODO: add SageMaker Model support.)

 ## Installation